Buddhiprakash-jain/wordpress_mysql_setup_on-k8s_with-ansible/README.md

            - mysql_user: buddhi
            - mysql_userpassword: prakash
       - you need to change at place of "redhat" , "wordpress_database" , "buddhi" , "prakash" your own custom values otherwise u can use same.
+11. For Accessing Wordpress use "Master instance public ip with service port number  Format: master_public_ip:svc port number" in browser.
+    - for service port number use command "kubectl get svc" in your master node.
-11. 💥💥Another Important Point:
+12. 💥💥Another Important Point:
-12.   - For connecting mysql_database to the wordpress:-
+      - For connecting mysql_database to the wordpress:-
-13. Give:
+        Give:
-14.     - Database name: <Give your database name that u r use in "k8s_setup_wordpress_mysql/files/k8s_configmap_deploy.yml" file otherwise use "wordpress_database">
+       - Database name: <Give your database name that u r use in "k8s_setup_wordpress_mysql/files/k8s_configmap_deploy.yml" file otherwise use "wordpress_database">
-15.     - username: <Give your username that u r use in "k8s_setup_wordpress_mysql/files/k8s_configmap_deploy.yml" file otherwise use "buddhi">
+       - username: <Give your username that u r use in "k8s_setup_wordpress_mysql/files/k8s_configmap_deploy.yml" file otherwise use "buddhi">
-16.     - password: <Give your password that u r use in "k8s_setup_wordpress_mysql/files/k8s_configmap_deploy.yml" file otherwise use "prakash">
+       - password: <Give your password that u r use in "k8s_setup_wordpress_mysql/files/k8s_configmap_deploy.yml" file otherwise use "prakash">
-17.     - <Give your localhost name "ip of the mysql pod">
+       - <Give your localhost name "ip of the mysql pod">
-18.   - For mysql pod ip use command "kubectl describe pods <name of mysql pod>"
+23.   - For mysql pod ip use command "kubectl describe pods <name of mysql pod>"
 ## After reading above instructions for deploying the wordpress_mysql setup use "ansible-playbook setup.yml" command.